 Mammograms are used to check lumps that you or your health care provider have found in a physical exam.
 They can help determine which lumps are cancerous and which are noncancerous (benign).
 In many cases, suspicious lumps are biopsied and removed, even when the lump appears noncancerous on a mammogram.
 Mammograms also can show a more exact location of a growth before you have surgery or a biopsy to remove it.
 Summit Medical Group also offers breast tomosynthesis, an advanced type of mammogram that offers a more detailed, three-dimensional image of the breast.
 This technology improves the detection and characterization of abnormal breast tissue, even for women with dense breasts.

 Ultrasound scanning is a safe and painless procedure to look at the organs inside the body.
 It uses high-frequency sound waves and their echoes to create video pictures of the organs.
 It is especially useful for examining soft tissue such as the kidneys, liver, and uterus.
 Soft tissue does not show up well on regular X-ray images.

-The American College of Radiology accredits Summit Medical Group Imaging in computed tomography (CT), magnetic resonance imaging (MRI), ultrasound, mammography, and nuclear medicine.
+The American College of Radiology accredits Summit Medical Group Imaging in breast magnetic resonance imaging (MRI), computed tomography (CT), magnetic resonance imaging (MRI), ultrasound, mammography, and nuclear medicine.